rafaelbicudo/PhD/README.md

 ### w_g16

-Perform quantum mechanical calculations using the Gaussian16 package (as built in the *HPC - aguia4* cluster) to optimize the long-range parameter $(\omega)$.
+Performs quantum mechanical calculations using the Gaussian16 package (as built in the *HPC - aguia4* cluster) to optimize the long-range parameter $(\omega)$.
 Specifically, it writes submission files to:

 1. Create a directory for a given $\omega$.
 2. Optimize the geometry.